-The new materials are part of a debate that began with the 1964 Commission on the Assassination of President Kennedy, popularly known as the Warren Commission.
+The declassified materials are part of a debate that began with the 1964 Commission on the Assassination of President Kennedy, popularly known as the Warren Commission.
 Established by President Lyndon Johnson one week after the assassination, it concluded, after nearly 10 months of investigation, that Lee Harvey Oswald, acting alone, had fired three bullets from the sixth floor of the school depository building.
 It found that Oswald’s death 48 hours later at the hands local nightclub owner Jack Ruby was an act of spontaneous revenge.

 It’s hard to believe now, but the Warren Commission initially received a warm reception and the public seemed willing to accept its conclusions.
 Before the release of the report a Gallup poll found that only 29 percent of Americans thought Oswald acted alone, while 52 percent believed in some kind of conspiracy.
 A few months after the release of the report, 87 percent of respondents believed Oswald shot the President.

 Over the next few years however, critics turned public opinion against the report.
 In 1966, Mark Lane published his bestseller Rush to Judgment.
 Later that year, a New Orleans district attorney, Jim Garrison, launched a highly publicized, but deeply flawed, investigation of his own which purported to reveal a vast conspiracy.
 At the same time, Life Magazine published color reproductions of the Zapruder film, a graphic home movie of the shooting by a local dressmaker, under the cover: “Did Oswald Act Alone?
 A Matter of Reasonable Doubt.”
 The editors questioned the Commission’s conclusions and called for a new investigation.